 Interest income primarily consists of interest income on our marketable securities.

-Interest income for the year ended December 31, 2021 was \$0.2 million, compared to \$0.1 million for the same period in 2020.
+Interest income for the year ended December 31, 2022 was \$2.1 million compared to \$0.2 million for the same period in 2021.
+The increase in interest income was primarily due to an increase in interest rates.